USC vs. Arizona NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- USC and its opponents have combined to put up more than 56.5 points in four of seven games this season.
+- USC's games this season have gone over 56.5 points four of seven times.

-- Arizona's games have gone over 56.5 points in only one opportunity this season.
+- Arizona has combined with its opponents to score more than 56.5 points in one game this season.

-- The combined points per game average of the two teams, 44.2, is 12.3 points fewer than Saturday's over/under.
+- The 58.3 points per game these two squads have allowed to opponents this season are 1.8 more than the 56.5 over/under in this contest.

-- This contest's over/under is 1.8 points fewer than the 58.3 these two squads combine to give up per game in 2021.

 USC Stats and Trends

+- In USC's seven games this year, it has three wins against the spread.

-- USC's games this year have hit the over on three of seven set point totals (42.9%).
+- USC's games this year have eclipsed the over/under three times in seven opportunities (42.9%).

-- USC is 2-0 against the spread and 2-0 overall this season when the team records more than 30.4 points.
+- USC is 2-0 against the spread and 2-0 overall this season when the team notches more than 30.4 points.

-- USC is 3-4 against the spread and 3-4 overall when the team picks up more than 362.3 yards.
+- In games that USC picks up more than 362.3 yards, the team is 3-4 against the spread and 3-4 overall.

 - The Trojans have turned the ball over eight more times (13 total) than the Wildcats have forced a turnover (5) this season.